What's Rural Youth About Anyhow?

 The organisation provides its members with opportunities to travel interstate and overseas, enter State and National competitions, including the Young Farmer of the Year, learn new skills and explore individual talents.

-For more information on Rural Youth contact your local club, our state Office or fill in the membership form.
+For more information on Rural Youth contact your local club, our Office or fill in the membership form.

 What do they do?